 A crypto arbitrage bot is a tool you will use that executes a series of predefined instructions based on your user-defined settings.
-Our custom and trading bots can vary widely in performance and complexity, but the basic premise is the same — the bots will try to take advantage of price spread discrepancies between crypto pairs on select exchanges where the opportunity has been identified.
+Our custom and trade bots can vary widely in performance and complexity, but the basic premise is the same — the bots will try to take advantage of price spread discrepancies between crypto pairs on select exchanges where the opportunity has been identified.

 We’ve previously written about crypto arbitrage in a prior published article, which will give you a much greater detail into the background of this proven trading strategy.